Welcome to ED

 Tests and treatment

 Your child might need a blood test, x-ray, or some other tests to find out what is wrong.
 They may also receive treatment while in the ED.
-You may need to wait during this time.
+You may need to wait for the test results or to see how your child responds to treatment.

 Meet your healthcare team